Payment Institution License in Europe 2025

 • Services enabling cash withdrawals from a payment account as well as all the operations required for operating a payment account

-• Execution of payment transactions, including transfers of funds on a payment account with the user’s payment service provider or with another payment service provider:
+• Execution of payment transactions, either the transfer of funds on a payment account with the payment service provider of the user or with another payment service provider, including:

 • Execution of direct debits, including one-off direct debits